sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 3. That's it!
 Feel free to activate any extension available.

 The extensions test themselves upon activation.
 So, if any extension doesn't work on your site it will let you know why.

-= Privacy =

-* This plugin can send API requests to "https://premium.theseoframework.com/" and our other sites.
-* Read our [privacy policy](https://theseoframework.com/privacy/), it states that we respect your privacy.
-* Questions about privacy?
-Feel free to [contact us](https://theseoframework.com/contact/).

 > <strong>The premium software is Open Source:</strong><br>
 > This plugin and all extensions within are open source.
 This means they can be easily altered and shared.<br>